RobertMyersCloud/Enterprise-Governance-Proof-Packs/01_IGA_Framework/Conditional_Access_Baseline.md

 ## What This Proves
 - I treat authentication enforcement as a **governance control**, not a UI configuration.
 - I preserve emergency access while preventing broad bypass patterns.
-- I can document a baseline even under licensing constraints without overstating capabilities.
+- I can document a baseline under licensing constraints without overstating capabilities.
 - I can produce evidence suitable for **test of design** and **test of effectiveness**.

 ---